Cbakes24/practice-portal-new/README-UseCase.md

     ```json
     {
+        "fieldName": "WHAT FIELDS SHOULD BE EDITABLE AND ARE REQUIRED",
-        "user inputs": "what does the user input and what i defaulted on OnPoints side."
+        "user inputs": "what does the user input and what inouts are defaulted and updated on OnPoint's side?"
     }
     ```